- Chart

 Disclaimers:

-This information is for informational purposes only and does not constitute investment advice.
-Investing in leveraged and inverse ETFs involves substantial risk of loss and is not suitable for all investors.
+This analysis is for informational purposes only and does not constitute investment advice.
+Investing in ETFs, especially leveraged and inverse products, involves substantial risk of loss.
 Past performance is not indicative of future results.
 Investors should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.